Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 4.1 Common heart diseases in Airedale Terriers

-Airedale Terriers can be susceptible to certain heart diseases, including mitral valve regurgitation and dilated cardiomyopathy.
+Airedale Terriers may be prone to certain heart conditions, including mitral valve insufficiency and dilated cardiomyopathy.

 4.2 Symptoms